29 August 2022

 Away With The Peguins by Hazel Prior

-If, like me, you have a fondness for penguins, and what’s not to like about those perfect little gentlemen waddling around dressed in tuxedos, you will love this book.
+If, like me, you have a fondness for penguins, and what’s not to love about those perfect little gentlemen waddling around dressed in tuxedos, you will love this book.
 It’s a lovely, charming, gentle story.

 Veronica McCreedy is 85 and lives in a mansion by the sea.
 She loves a nice cup of Darjeeling tea whilst watching a good wildlife documentary.
 And she’s never seen without her ruby-red lipstick.
 Although nowadays Veronica is rarely seen by anyone because her days are spent mostly at home alone.Being alone is supposed to be an issue for people such as me, but I have to say I find it deeply satisfying”.
+She spends her time either collecting litter from the beach “People who litter the countryside should be shot”, trying to locate her glasses “Someone must have moved them” or shouting instructions to her assistant, Eileen “Eileen, door!”.

 I liked Veronica, she hasn't always been cranky and bad-tempered.
 In her youth she was full of life, with a big heart, but after losing her parents in WW2 at the tender age of 14, the loss of her baby, and her marriage she built a wall of defence to protect herself from more heartache.
+Now alone in the world Veronica is starting to think about what to do with her considerable wealth before she dies.

 One day Eileen finds a wooden box that has been tucked away for over seventy years.
 As Veronica wistfully sifts through the contents she finds her treasured locket and diaries, and she begins to wonder if she has any family members still alive.
 A bit of research uncovers a grandson.
 Veronica contacts him and arranges a meeting which doesn’t go well.
 He thinks she is the quintessential grumpy old curmudgeon, and she, finding him rude, unkempt and smoking pot, doesn’t think he is worthy of her fortune.